bash0C7/fluent-plugin-llm-filter/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/bash0C7/fluent-plugin-llm-filter.
+Bug reports and pull requests are welcome on GitHub at https://github.com/bash0C7/fluent-plugin-llm-generate.

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).